 It’s easy to react, or overreact, when someone is being rude to us.
 However, the best thing we can actually do is stop for a moment and ask quality questions.

-Recommended read: 12 Quality Conversation Starters That Make You Instantly Charming
+Recommended read: Conversation Starters That Help You Break The Ice with Virtually Anyone

 5. Use humor, laugh at yourself